 Every single one of them has been brilliant and totally under-appreciated by almost everyone else in the marketing team.

-The opposite of fiery reds, they are rare creatures who hold teams together.
+The opposite of fiery reds, they’re rare creatures who hold teams together.

 If you have one in your marketing team, please treat them with the reverence they deserve.
-That’s why Earth Greens do not get classified as Marketing Monkeys in our little framework.
+That’s why Earth Greens don’t get classified as Marketing Monkeys in our little framework.

 Read our articles where we apply Insight profiles to e-Commerce and to creativity for more on personality types.
-Or check out our article on how to be a better marketer, or contact us for more ways to raise your game in marketing.
+Or check out our article on how to be a better marketer.
+Contact us for more ways to raise your game in marketing.